open-horizon-services/service-grafana/README.md

 ## Usage

-To manually run Node-Red locally as a test, enter `make`.
-This will open a browser window, but it may do so before Node-Red is completely ready.
+To manually run Grafana locally as a test, enter `make`.
+This will open a browser window, but it may do so before Grafan is completely ready.
 If you get a blank web page, wait about 10 seconds or so and reload the page.
 Running `make attach` will connect you to a prompt running inside the container, and you can end that session by entering `exit`.
 When you are done, run `make stop` in the terminal to end the test.
+The initial user is 'admin' with password 'admin'.

-To create [the service definition](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw), publish it to the hub, and then form an agreement to download and run Node-Red, enter `make publish`.
-When installation is complete and an agreement has been formed, exit the watch command with Control-C.  You may then open a browser pointing to Node-Red by entering `make browse` or visiting [http://localhost:1880/](http://localhost:1880/) in a web browser.
+To create [the service definition](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw), publish it to the hub, and then form an agreement to download and run Grafana, enter `make publish`.
+When installation is complete and an agreement has been formed, exit the watch command with Control-C.  You may then open a browser pointing to Grafana by entering `make browse` or visiting [http://localhost:3000/](http://localhost:3000/) in a web browser.

 ## Advanced details